kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 The classical factor $8\pi\nu^2/c^3$ counts modes.
 The quantum factor $h\nu/(e^{h\nu/k_B T} - 1)$ sets energy per mode.
 The product stays finite because computational limits cap the frequency, quantum statistics suppress occupation, and holography bounds total information.

 The UV catastrophe never happens.
 What appeared as a fundamental failure of classical physics becomes the foundation for understanding spacetime's discrete architecture.
 The catastrophe was nature's way of telling us that infinite information cannot flow through finite computational channels.
+The three constraints—finite clock rate, holographic capacity, and quantum statistics—work together to transform the divergence into Planck's law.
+Each constraint addresses a different aspect: the clock rate caps frequency, holography bounds total information, and quantum statistics suppresses high-frequency occupation.
+Together they produce the exact quantum field theory structure from computational limits alone.

 ## Observable Predictions